GraffitiProjectINDIGO/COOLPI/README.md

 # Description

-COlour Operations Library for Processing Images (coolpi) is an open-source toolbox programmed in Python for the treatment of colorimetric and spectral data.
+COlour Operations Library for Processing Images [(coolpi)](https://pypi.org/project/coolpi/) is an open-source toolbox programmed in Python for the treatment of colorimetric and spectral data.
 It includes classes, methods and functions developed and tested following the colorimetric standards published by the Commission Internationale de l'Éclairage [(CIE, 2018)](https://cie.co.at/publications/colorimetry-4th-edition/).

-The coolpi package has been developed as part of the [INDIGO](https://projectindigo.eu/) project (In-ventory and DI-sseminate G-raffiti along the d-O-naukanal) carried out by the [Ludwig Boltzmann Institute](https://archpro.lbg.ac.at/) in close collaboration with the [GEO Department of TU Wien University](https://www.geo.tuwien.ac.at/).
+The coolpi package has been developed as part of the [INDIGO](https://projectindigo.eu/) project (In-ventory and DI-sseminate G-raffiti along the d-O-naukanal) carried out by the [Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology](https://archpro.lbg.ac.at/) in close collaboration with the [GEO Department of TU Wien University](https://www.geo.tuwien.ac.at/).

 The achievement of colour-accurate digital images is one of the primary research topics within the INDIGO project.
 Therefore, the coolpi package also includes specific procedures for digital image processing and colour correction,